metamn/react/content/blog/on-design-systems-2/index.md

 Today, in short, this custom-made design system / component library offers:

-1. **Wireframing** &mdash; To sketch up the requirement specifications and get immediate feedback.
+1. **Wireframing** &mdash; To sketch up the specifications and get immediate feedback.
-2. **Mockuping** &mdash; To show real-life-like components, helping to finalize the requirements, the information architecture and the data structure.
+2. **Mockuping** &mdash; To show real-life-like components, to finalize the requirements, the information architecture and the data structure.
-3. **Inline content editing** &mdash; To let editors add content at an early stage, to find out missing parts and inconsistencies in the original requirement specification.
+3. **Inline content editing** &mdash; To let editors add content at an early stage, to find out missing parts and inconsistencies in the original specification.
 4. **Theming** &mdash; To support design trials and errors, iterations and variations, rollbacks, in a fully responsive way.
-5. **Living documentation and playground** &mdash; Generated from code, to assure the design system driving the final product is tested, and all its parts are documented.
+5. **Living documentation and playground** &mdash; Generated from code and based on tests.

 All these live, inside the browser.